iamsthita/Scania/README.md

 - Added an API in the backend to list the deployed images:
   - `router.ts`

-- The Docker component in Backstage:
+- The backend component in Backstage to list all images:
   - `DockerHubImagesComponent.tsx`

 - Component to run the image locally:
   - `RunDockerComponent.tsx`

-- Backend part:
+- Backend part part of run image locally:
   - `server.js`

 ## 4. Create a “CI/CD Pipeline”: